Do you still think the secret behind any successful restaurant is great food and service?

 That gives us a conclusion that social media is currently the best mean of communication with clients.
 You can immediately react to a negative review and follow up with guests to apologize and make up for your mistake.
 As for positive feedback, it will serve as an additional promo to other followers.

 Finally, active interaction with guests gives you a better understanding of what your target audience looks like.
-It is a good idea to involve all employees in social media by letting them create “backstage” content or responding to comments.
+It is a good idea to involve all employees in social media by letting them create “backstage” content or respond to comments.
 This would help you to create a “human” brand image.

-Method 4: Collaboration With Influencers
+Method 4: Collaboration with Influencers

 As we start realizing the real power of social media, we move straight to the next PR method.
 This one is related to collaboration with social media influencers.
 Those are opinion leaders for a large group of users who follow their content every single day.